sagarjaink/apify-mcp-server/README.md

 ### Actors

 Any [Apify Actor](https://apify.com/store) can be used as a tool.
-By default, the server is pre-configured with the Actors specified below, but it can be overridden by providing Actor input.
+By default, the server is pre-configured with the Actors specified below, but this can be overridden by providing Actor input.

 ```text
 'apify/instagram-scraper'